avafinger/pine64_camera/readme.md

 -------

 * Initial commit
-* Fix for Gtk3 Gui to start correctly on any win size, you are know able to switch Resolutions
+* Fix for Gtk3 Gui to start correctly on any win size, you are now able to switch Resolutions
 * additional instructions and updated deb